samkerns/SQLove/cran-comments.md

 There were 0 ERRORs, 0 WARNINGs, and 0 NOTES

 ## Updates
+This is embarrassing...my bug fix introduced a bug.
+But now, it's fixed... for real this time.
+Sorry y'all!

+##This is an update as of 11/10/23

+## R CMD check results
+There were 0 ERRORs, 0 WARNINGs, and 0 NOTES

+## Updates
 Code update includes a simple bug fix identified by a package user

 ##This is an update as of 3/6/23